Bolaji5821/Stable-OdaBot/README.md

 OdaAnime TelegramChatbot
 Developed by [Oyedele Bolaji]

-This Chatbot for Telegram that can generate Images using a prompt from the User and sends back the generated Image.
+This is a Chatbot for Telegram that can generate Images using a prompt from the User and sends back the generated Image.

 Implemented Commands